 Have you met Sharon, one of our treatment coordinators at Hanis & Stevenson Orthodontics?
 Get to know more about her!

+What city and state were you born in?
 I came from the great state where family, food and fun are at every gathering.
 Where people love their Saints, and LSU football.
 Yes, you guessed it!
 I am a proud CAJUN girl.
 I am from a small town in Southern Louisiana called HOUMA.
 I was brought to the beautiful Katy, Texas because of my husband’s job.

+Have you ever had braces or Invisalign®?
+If so, how old were you?
 I had braces many, many years ago when every tooth was banded and I got to wear a headgear and treatment time was 3 ½ years – the good ol’days!
 I was 13 when I got braces and my wonder full headgear.
 I was a really beauty queen!!

+When you are not in the office, where can you be found?
 When I am not at my second home away from home (called work), you can find me at 24 Hour fitness in a group X class or just enjoying family time with my awesome family.

+Would you rather travel by plane, train, or automobile?
+Plane If money were not an issue, where would you go?
 If money was no issue, I would rather fly on vacation and my dream vacation would be traveling Europe.
 I also love the beach so a wonderful exotic beach island would be fabulous.

+What is your favorite joke that always makes you smile?
 I love making up words to songs and singing.
 I am very silly and love to make people smile.

+What do you love about your job at Hanis & Stevenson Orthodontics?
 I guess I have the best job, I get to create beautiful smiles which in turn make people want to smile.
 I also work with the most amazing, caring, loving, group of ladies that make my day every day.
 Our office is also blessed with two amazing orthodontists.
 So I would have to say the we at Hanis & Stevenson Orthodontics are very blessed.

+How would your best friend describe you in three words?
 My friends would describe me as silly, loving, happy, goofy, and faithful.
 I almost sound like the Seven Dwarfs!!
 LOL

 Love, Happiness & Smiles.
 Because every smile counts!
 From, Sharon Bergeron